topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ### 7.1.3 Touch Sensor
 A touch sensor can be used to detect human touch as a digital input signal through GPIO.
-This section demonstrates how to connect and read input from a basic touch sensor module using the D3-G board.
+This section demonstrates how to connect and read input from a basic touch sensor module using the D3-G.

 #### Step 1.
 Hardware Requirements
 - D3-G (x1)